Bradfield Woods

 Bradfield Woods is an 81.4 hectare biological Site of Special Scientific Interest between Bury St Edmunds and Stowmarket in Suffolk.
-The site is in three separate blocks, the adjoining Felsham Hall and Monkspark Woods, and the much smaller separate Hedge Wood and Chensil Grove.
-Felsham Hall and Monkspark Woods are designated a 63.3 National Nature Reserve, also called Bradfield Woods, and are managed by the Suffolk Wildlife Trust.
+The site is in three separate blocks, the adjoining Felsham Hall and Monks' Park Woods, and the much smaller separate Hedge Wood and Chen sil Grove.
+Felsham Hall and Monks' Park Woods are designated a 63.3 National Nature Reserve, also called Bradfield Woods, and are managed by the Suffolk Wildlife Trust.

+History

+These woods have a history of coppicing with the earliest record dating from 1252.

+The Southern part of Monks' Park Woods was cleared for farming during the 1960's apart from a small area preserved thanks to a tree preservation order following action from the local residents.
+The site was subsequently designed as Site of Special Scientific Interest in 1971.
+In 1970, the Society for the Promotion of Nature Reserves (SPNR, now called the Wildlife Trust) bought 51 ha of the woods with a second purchase of 12 ha in 1979.
+Sussex Wildlife Trust leased the land in 1983 and the freehold was transferred in 1999.
+An additional 7ha was purchased in 2010 but the Trust 's bid to secure the land cleared in the 1960's did not succeed this same year.

+Geology

+Bradfield Woods is established on a plateau with soils from glacial chalky boulder clay overlain in some place by sand or loess.
+The soils have not been ploughed for 800 years and the acidity (pH measurements) of it stretches from 3.1 to 7.4.

+Wildlife

-These woods have a history of coppicing dating to before 1252, producing a very high diversity of flora, with over 370 plant species recorded.
+The site presents a very high diversity of flora, with over 370 plant species recorded.
 Uncommon woodland flowers include oxlip, herb paris and ramson.
-There is also a rich variety of fungi, with two species not recorded elsewhere in Britain.
+There is also a rich variety of fungi, with two species not recorded elsewhere in Britain and a large numbers of Armillaria or honey fungus.

+Up to 24 different species of butterflies, such as the purple emperor and the silver-washed fritillary have been recorded.
+The pearl-bordered fritillary has disappeared from these woods.
+The large mason bee (Osmia xanthomelana), the beetle Byctiscus populi and the weevil Cionus nigritarsis can be found there.

 There is access from Felsham Road west of Gedding.